pmikus/csit/.github/actions/csit-comment-dispatch/README.md

-# 🛠️ CSIT Node/Arch Matrix
+# 🛠️ CSIT Comment Dispatch

 Generates a GitHub Actions matrix for environments based on the selected node configuration and DUT type.